weemo/Weemo.js/examples/External attendee sample/README.md

 ### Requirements

-This sample uses Weemo Authentification Client, to run this sample on your Web server you need:
+This sample uses Weemo Authentication Client, to run this sample on your Web server you need:

 - Auth API Client_id
 - Auth API Client_secret
 - Auth API client.p12 certificate file and his passphrase
-- weemo-ca.pem autority file
+- weemo-ca.pem authority file

-You should known a minimal Provider configuration informations:
+You should known a minimal Provider configuration information:

 - Application Identifier
 - Weemo Auth Client URL (needed to redirect the Weemo.js to the Auth Client; here it's auth.php), if you don't know how to configure it, send a request to Weemo